wso2/docs-is/en/docs/guides/login/session-timeout.md

     !!!
 Tip "Configure timeout values globally"
         The global configuration can be added to the `<IS_HOME>/repository/conf/deployment.toml` file as shown below.
-The `idle_session_timeout` property that defines the session time out period.
+The `idle_session_timeout` property defines the session time out period.
 The `remember_me_session_timeout` property defines the period of time for which the WSO2 Identity Server will remember the user's SSO session.

         ```
         [session.timeout]